Hierosoft/wixOrderEmailLink/docs/development/training-disclosure.md

 tool(s) used:
 - GPT-4-Turbo (Version 4o, chatgpt.com)

-Scope of use: code described in subsections--typically modified by hand to improve logic, variable naming, integration, etc, but in this commit, unmodified.
+Scope of use: code described in subsections--typically modified by hand to improve logic, variable naming, integration, etc.

 ## wixOrderEmailLink.js
 - 2024-11-22

 Write a greasemonkey script starting with
 ```
 // ==UserScript==
 // @name         Wix Order E-mail Link